Cloud cover: Variability

-Cloud cover values only vary by 0.03 from year to year averages, whereas the local, day to day variability in cloud amount typically rises to 0.3 over the globe.
-Most data sets agree on the fact that the land is covered by 0.10–0.15 less cloud than the oceans due to the seas covered with water, meaning much more evaporation possible.
+Cloud cover values only vary by 3% from year-to-year averages, whereas the local, day-to-day variability in cloud amounts typically rises to 30% over the globe.
+Land is generally covered by 10-15% less cloud than the oceans, because the seas are covered with water, allowing for more evaporation.

-Lastly, there is a latitudinal variation in the cloud cover, such that around 20°N there are regions with 0.10 less cloudiness than the global mean.
-Almost the same variation (0.15 instead of 0.10) is found 20°S. This is because of the absence of equatorial effects and strong winds reducing cloud formation.
-On the other hand, in the storm regions of the Southern Hemisphere midlatitudes were found to have with 0.15–0.25 more cloudiness than the global mean at 60°S. On average, about 67% of the entire Earth is cloud-covered at any moment.
+Lastly, there is a latitudinal variation in the cloud cover.
+Areas around 10-15% below the global mean can be found around 20°N and 20°S, due to an absence of equatorial effects and strong winds reducing cloud formation.
+On the other hand, in the storm regions of the Southern Hemisphere midlatitudes were found to have with 15–25% more cloudiness than the global mean at 60°S. On average, about 67% of the entire Earth is cloud-covered at any moment.

 On a continental scale, it can be noticed based upon a long-term satellite recording of cloudiness data that on a year-mean basis, Europe, North America, South America and Asia are dominated by cloudy skies due to the westerlies, monsoon or other effects.
 On the other hand, Africa, the Middle East and Australia are dominated by clear skies due to their continentality and aridity.

-On a regional scale, it can be also worthy of note that some exceptionally humid areas of Earth experience cloudy conditions virtually all time such as South America's Amazon Rainforest while some highly arid areas experience clear-sky conditions virtually all time such as Africa's Sahara Desert.
+On a regional scale, some exceptionally humid areas of Earth experience cloudy conditions virtually all time such as South America's Amazon rainforest while some highly arid areas experience clear-sky conditions virtually all the time such as Africa's Sahara Desert.

 Altitude of typical cloud cover

 Although clouds can exist within a wide range of altitudes, typical cloud cover has a base at approximately 4,000m and extends up to an altitude of about 5,000m.
 Clouds height can vary depending on latitude; with cloud cover in polar latitudes being slightly lower and in tropical regions the cloud cover may extend up to 8,000m.
-The type of cloud is also a factor, with low cumulus clouds sitting at 300-1,500m while high cirrus clouds at 5,500-6,500m.
+The type of cloud is also a factor, with low cumulus clouds sitting at 300–1,500m while high cirrus clouds at 5,500-6,500m.